City have ditched this year’s annual awards ceremony after deciding there was nothing worth celebrating.

 But they have pulled the plug as City potentially face up to their lowest league finish for 35 years.

 Director of operations David Baldwin said: “We thought very carefully and discussed it with various supporters’ groups.
-We have to admit the general consensus is that we haven’t had much to celebrate this year.
+We have to admit the general consensus is that we haven’t had much to

 “We didn’t feel it would be appropriate to hold an awards ceremony or presentation.”